swcarpentry/DEPRECATED-boot-camps/06-version-control-local/Readme.md

 able to pull changes from collaborators to your local machine and push your changes to the Original repository.
 We'll get to that soon, but for now, let's **fork** the repository from GitHub.

-### Exercise : Cloning a Repository from GitHub

-Step 1 : Pick any repository you like.
-There are many cool projects hosted on github.
-Take a few minutes here, and pick a piece of code.

-Step 2 : Clone it.
-If you didn't find anything cool, you can chose the "instructional" Spoon-Knife repository:

-    $ git clone git@github.com/octocat/Spoon-Knife.git
-    Cloning into Spoon-Knife...
-    remote: Counting objects: 24, done.
-    remote: Compressing objects: 100% (21/21), done.
-    remote: Total 24 (delta 7), reused 17 (delta 1)
-    Receiving objects: 100% (24/24), 74.36 KiB, done.
-    Resolving deltas: 100% (7/7), done.

-Step 3 : You should see many files download themselves onto your machine.
-Let's make sure it worked.
-Change directories to the source code and list the contents.

-    $ cd Spoon-Knife
-    $ ls

-## git pull : Pulling updates from the Original Repository

-Updating your repository is like voting.
-You should update early and often especially if you intend to contribute back to the upstream repository and particularly before you make or commit any changes.
-This will ensure you're working with the most up-to-date version of the repository.
-Updating won't overwrite any changes you've made locally without asking, so don't get nervous.
-When in doubt, update.

-    $ git pull
-    Already up-to-date.

-Since we just pulled the repository down, we will be up to date unless there has been a commit by someone else to the Original repository in the meantime.

 ## Resources